Azure/Azure-Verified-Modules/docs/content/contributing/terraform/review.md

 {{< /expand >}}

-7. The module reviewer can update the Compliance column for specs 42 to 47 to NA in case the module being reviewed isn't a pattern module.
+7. The module reviewer can update the Compliance column for specs in line 42 to 47 to `NA`, in case the module being reviewed isn't a pattern module.

 8. The module reviewer to review the code in the PR and make comments to request module owner of any necessary updates to the PR.